openproblems-bio/openproblems/openproblems/tasks/cell_cell_communication/README.md

 Furthermore, each tool typically comes with its own set of prior knowledge.
-To harmonize these, [Dimitrov et al, 2022](https://doi.org/10.1038/s41467-022-30755-0) recently developed the [LIANA](https://github.com/saezlab/liana) framework, which is used as a foundation for this task.
+To harmonize these, [Dimitrov et al, 2022](https://doi.org/10.1038/s41467-022-30755-0) recently developed the [LIANA](https://github.com/saezlab/liana) framework, which was used as a foundation for this task.

 The challenges in evaluating the tools are further exacerbated by the lack of an appropriate gold standard to benchmark the performance of CCC methods.
-To solve this, Dimitrov et al use alternative data modalities, including the spatial proximity of cell types and inferred downstream cytokine activities, to generate an inferred ground truth.
+To address this, Dimitrov et al use alternative data modalities, including the spatial proximity of cell types and inferred downstream cytokine activities, to generate an inferred ground truth.
 However, these modalities are only approximations of biological reality and come